 Incentives for math and science teachers.
 Support teacher advancement initiatives like differentiated pay to help alleviate the shortage of math and science teachers in our public schools.

 Local control.
 Support measures that give school districts the flexibility to meet the needs of their students.
 Support at-will employment for teachers, removing the state from setting the terms and conditions of employment.
+Limit further expansion of the authority of the Commissioner of Education outside of regulatory matters.

 P-20.
-Support efforts such as Closing the Gaps and support efforts to adequately and equitably fund Lubbock’s educational institutions at the “P thru 26” levels in order to ensure a well educated workforce in Lubbock.
+Support efforts such as Closing the Gaps and support efforts to adequately and equitably fund Lubbock’s educational institutions at the “P thru 26” levels in order to ensure a well-educated workforce in Lubbock.

 Parental involvement.
 Support measures that encourage parents to become active partners with their children’s teachers and administrators.